-A utility meter must be installed at each building, for each utility serving the building (steam, electricity, and natural gas) in the standard units of the measure.
+Provide meters as required by DoDI 4170.11 (DOD Instruction 4170.11), and as amended by DoD Utilities Meter Policy, in the standard units of the measure.
 Where base wide energy and utility monitoring and control systems exist, meters must be connected using the installation's advanced metering protocols.
-The installation of meters is required per DODI 4170.11, and as amended by DOD Utilities Meter Policy, 16 April 2013.
-Meter configuration must comply with requirements of UFC 4-010-06.
+Meter configuration must comply with the requirements of UFC 4-010-06, and as required by individual Service's meter implementation policy.